sy2002/HWD-Perceptron/manual_dependencies.md

    Python 3.6 and not Python 2
 5. Venv for Python 3.6 (Virtual Environment)

+If you can satisfy the dependencies (3) and (4), then you do not necessarily need to run the system inside a Virtual Environment.
+The following installation is not installing any `python` command but only a `python3` command, and therefore the Virtual Environment is needed.

 Step-by-step guide for the minimal Ubuntu 16.04 LTS
 ---------------------------------------------------